SaiLuck1990/notes-app-nodejs/README.md

 # Notes-app

-This is a simple notes app in which we can add , remove , read and list notes using command line args
+This is a simple notes app in which we can add , remove , read and list notes using command line args and it covers only synchronous code for learning Node JS basics

 #  Example command line args